-This chart shows where students would rank in their RIT growth from Fall to Spring compared with a random 100 students from across the nation.
-Keeping in mind that students from across the nation were also experiencing the pandemic and similar educational trauma, this number indicates if the instructional practices that were selected for students while away from their classrooms were successful.
+The top shows where students would rank in their RIT growth from Fall to Spring compared with a random 100 students from across the nation.
 Growth percentile data compares the actual Fall to Spring RIT growth score of each grade level with a projected RIT growth score.
-The chart also shows the percentage of students meeting their projected growth.
+The bottom chart shows the percentage of students meeting their projected growth.